ut-robotlearning/ut-robotlearning.github.io/README.md

 ## About
 The UT Robot Learning Reading Group meets to discuss the latest papers in robot learning.
-We follow the latest papers in robotics and embodied AI, spanning computer vision, reinforcement learning, neuro-symbolic AI, foundation models, and control.
+We follow the latest robotics and embodied AI papers, spanning computer vision, reinforcement learning, neuro-symbolic AI, foundation models, and control.
 We survey papers from a broad set of conferences, including (but not limited to) CoRL, RSS, and CVPR.

-This semester (Fall '23), the reading group will focus on the intersection of Robot Learning and Foundation Models.
+This semester (Spring '24), the reading group will focus on the intersection of Robot Learning and Foundation Models.
 We will discuss one paper every two weeks, preparing 30-minute presentations with 30 minutes of Q&A, and optional discussion time (30 minutes).

 The reading group is co-ordinated by,
+- Spring'24: [Rutav Shah](https://shahrutav.github.io) [[RPL](https://rpl.cs.utexas.edu/) Lab] and [Arthur Zhang](https://www.arthurkzhang.com/#/) [[AMRL](https://amrl.cs.utexas.edu) Lab].
-- Fall'23  -  Present: [Rutav Shah](https://shahrutav.github.io) [[RPL](https://rpl.cs.utexas.edu/) Lab] and Sarah Etter [[AMRL](https://amrl.cs.utexas.edu) Lab].
+- Fall'23: [Rutav Shah](https://shahrutav.github.io) [[RPL](https://rpl.cs.utexas.edu/) Lab] and Sarah Etter [[AMRL](https://amrl.cs.utexas.edu) Lab].
 - Fall'22 - Spring'23: [Rutav Shah](https://shahrutav.github.io) and [Soroush Nasiriany](https://snasiriany.me) [[RPL](https://rpl.cs.utexas.edu/) Lab].
 - Fall'21 - Spring'22: [Soroush Nasiriany](https://snasiriany.me) [[RPL](https://rpl.cs.utexas.edu/) Lab].